mozilla/missioncontrol-v2/README.md

 # Gotchas
-- if you run the data pulling code shortly after a new release, and did not pull data in the previous days, then those days' data will be missing for the previous major release versions.
+- if you run the data pulling code shortly after a new release, and did not pull data in the previous days, then those days' data could be missing for the previous major release versions.

 ## Using buildhub_bid.py